bibekgaihre/Agrishop-Boilerplate/README.md

 # Agrishop-Boilerplate
-A simple demo backend application for graphql, rabbitmq and docker learners in Typescript.
+A simple demo backend application microservices for rabbitmq and docker learners in Typescript.